 Dr. Amat volunteers for medical mission trips to Honduras and offers service in Spanish for the Spanish-speaking community.

 Dr. Amat is board-certified in Internal Medicine and Pediatrics.
-She is a member of the Michigan State Medical Society (MSMS), the American College of Physicians (ACP), the American Association for Physician Leadership (AAPL), and the American Academy of Pediatrics (AAP).
+She is a member of the Michigan State Medical Society (MSMS), the American College of Physicians (ACP), and the American Academy of Pediatrics (AAP).